 Dr. Victoria Ojeda

-Victoria D. Ojeda, is an Associate Professor, in the Division of Global Public Health in the Department of Medicine at UCSD.
-Her research focuses on the health of underserved and vulnerable populations, including immigrants, Latinos, and women.
-She has published on health services issues including access to health insurance coverage, utilization of health and mental health services, and the financing of mental health care.
+Victoria D. Ojeda, is an Associate Professor, in the Division of Global Public Health in the Department of Medicine at University of California, San Diego School of Medicine.
+Her current research focuses on the health of underserved and vulnerable populations, including migrants, justice-involved persons, and persons living with serious mental illness, particularly transition age youth between the ages of 18 and 26 years.
+She has published on health services issues (e.g., access to health insurance coverage, utilization of health and mental health services), HIV prevention, and migrant health issues.

 Active Research Projects: